mlinproduction/mlinproduction.github.io/index.md

 ## Requirements (Important!) <a name="requirements"></a>

-Applicants should have some professional experience with:
+Applicants should have experience with:
 - Machine Learning
 - Python
 - Unix command line tools